Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - [x] 1.12.3: allow more general GeoJSON uploads (fixing issue #39)
   - [x] 1.12.3.1: dependency fixing, and eslint fixing
 - [ ] 1.12.4：Integrate region data showcasing: https://github.com/Yulin-W/making-history-sandbox/issues/41.
 Will need to first find a reliable data source (remember open new branch)
+  - [ ] Only display statistics of a particular selected color on the side panel
+  - [ ] Setup a popup that freezes the app and occupies most of screen panel for more detailed summaries of all regions present (spreadsheet like or whatnot)
   - [ ] Close the issue once done
   - [ ] Add some tests if possible
+  - [ ] Remember joyride update and tutorials
 - [ ] 1.12.5: Remove the basemaps that are no longer operational (add in some other ones to make up for this issue)
 - [ ] 1.12.6：Change scenarios to load on request to hasten loading (i.e., by hosting them on some other site, or on same git repo or something as a subpage, can go explore options)
 - [ ] 1.13.0：Scenario updates: 304BC: Fourth War of the Diadochi (technically in the middle of the Fourth War; why this particular date was since it is effectively the first confirmed year after which the Diadochi have declared each of themselves kings, in effect officially breaking from Alexander's subordinate status).